brillout/goldpage/docs/readme.template.md

 Modern view libraries

-In an SPA and a MPA,
-your pages are rendered in the browser

-An Single Page app (SPA) and Multi Page App (MPA) are the classical way of using React/Vue.

-In an SPA all browser-side JavaScript are bundled into one file and this file is served at all URLs

 This is what you get when you use create-react-app, vue-cli, Webpack, and Parcel.

 With Goldpage, you get an MPA by default.